Ajinkya-commits/Semantic_Frontend_App/README.md

 ## Workflow

-The application follows a simple workflow for content search and management.
-Users start by installing the app in their Contentstack stack and configuring the necessary webhooks and OAuth settings.
-Once configured, the system automatically indexes existing content and keeps it synchronized with any changes made in Contentstack.
-Users can then search through their content using the intuitive interface, with results displayed in an organized, searchable format.
+1. **Initial Setup**
+   - Install the app in your Contentstack stack
+   - Configure webhooks and OAuth settings
+   - Set up the three microservices (frontend, backend, image service)

+2. **Content Indexing**
+   - System automatically indexes existing content from Contentstack
+   - Webhooks keep content synchronized with any changes
+   - Image assets are processed for visual similarity search

+3. **Search Operations**
+   - Users perform text searches using natural language queries
+   - Image searches by uploading files or providing URLs
+   - Results are displayed with relevance scoring and metadata

+4. **Analytics and Monitoring**
+   - Track search patterns and user behavior
+   - Monitor system performance and indexing status
+   - View content popularity and search success rates

 ## How It Works

-The system operates through three interconnected services working together.
-The frontend provides the user interface for search and management operations.
-The backend handles authentication, content processing, and search logic by connecting to Contentstack APIs and managing vector embeddings.
-The image embedding service processes uploaded images using advanced AI models to generate searchable vector representations.
-When users perform searches, the system compares query embeddings with stored content embeddings to find the most relevant matches.
+1. **Frontend Interface**
+   - Provides user interface for search and management operations
+   - Built with React and TypeScript for responsive design
+   - Integrates with Contentstack App SDK for marketplace compatibility

+2. **Backend Processing**
+   - Handles authentication and OAuth token management
+   - Processes content from Contentstack APIs
+   - Manages vector embeddings and search logic
+   - Stores data in MongoDB and Pinecone vector database

+3. **Image Embedding Service**
+   - Processes uploaded images using DINOv2 AI model
+   - Generates vector representations for visual similarity
+   - Provides REST API endpoints for image processing
+   - Runs independently as Python Flask microservice

+4. **Search Execution**
+   - Converts user queries into vector embeddings
+   - Compares query vectors with stored content embeddings
+   - Returns ranked results based on similarity scores
+   - Enriches results with original Contentstack data

 ## Technologies Used